 Performance Divergence Among Asian ETFs

-One of the nice things about ETFs is the broad diversity they offer in terms of exposure to a vast variety of stock sectors within the US — but they also have exposure to a growing number of international countries (and in some cases, multiple choices within a single country or region), commodities, currencies, volatility, bonds, etc. All of which can be traded in a single brokerage account (or brokerage retirement account).
+One of the nice things about ETFs is the broad diversity they offer in terms of exposure to a vast variety of stock sectors within the US — but they also have exposure to a growing number of international countries (and in some cases, multiple choices within a single country or region), commodities, currencies, volatility, bonds, etc. All of which can be traded in a single brokerage account (or brokerage account).
 In general, we tend to look for outperforming and underperforming ETFs for our specific option trades in the ETFTRADR program — as well as non-correlated prices moves, among other factors.

 One example of a interesting divergence performance we've seen recently is among a few of the different single country ETFs within Asia.
 This is just an example, we see divergences and outperformance/underperformance like this occur all the time.